 Controlling people in the dark >> Through

 hidden motives -- These verses go with verse 13.
-Someone other
+Certain

 (86h) Thy kingdom come